josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐦‍🔥_Trauma_Psycology_Medical_Misuse/🧬_twinned_signature.md

 ## 🏮 Footer

-*🧬 Twinned Signature* is a living node of the Polaris Protocol.
+*Twinned Signature* is a living node of the Polaris Protocol.
 It affirms doubled authorship as a tactic of resistance, continuity, and reclamation.

 > 📡 Cross-references: